 About the Author

 Location: Cooke City, MT

 Facebook: Beartooth Powder Guides

-Ben Zavora is the owner and lead guide for Beartooth Powder Guides in Cooke City.
-Ben has been extensively exploring the backcountry of Montana, Idaho and California for the last 23 years and his enthusiasm for Powder skiing and Ski Mountaineering just seems to grow stronger each year.
+Ben Zavora is an AMGA Certified Ski Guide and owner of Beartooth Powder Guides in Cooke City.
+Ben has been extensively exploring the backcountry of Montana, Idaho and California for the last 24 years and his enthusiasm for Powder skiing and Ski Mountaineering just seems to grow stronger each year.
 The goal of Ben and his guides at Beartooth Powder Guides in Cooke City, Montana is to “Create a socially significant business that encourages people to get outdoors and appreciate the beauty of the mountains, while sharing our enthusiasm and love for the wild places of Montana."